 9. Aesthetics

-Visually appealing products can increase your value among customers, and offer you a competitive advantage.
-This is true for a number of luxury brands, and the best example is Apple.
 When they first introduced their products, the minimalist design captured people’s minds and hearts, even if other companies offered a similarly priced product.
 To this day, Apple rules the smartphone market largely due to its aesthetics (not to undermine its performance) and is considered a luxury product.

 10. Busting myths

 Yes, even this can be a competitive advantage if done correctly.
 In fact, making products or services that break a well-established myth is one of the most sustainable competitive advantage strategies out there.
-Consider Tesla Motors as an example, which has broken the well-established myth that electric vehicles are ugly and slow.
+Consider Tesla Motors’Β first-mover advantage as an example, which has broken the well-established myth that electric vehicles are ugly and slow.
 Moreover, they have proved that electric cars can look absolutely gorgeous.
 As a result, they still don’t have any serious competition in the electric sports car market.

 Conclusion

 Building a competitive advantage might sound easy, but is something that requires years of thought and planning.
 It is like finding your distinct super-power, which you can use against your competitors.
-Competitive intelligence is a great aid when doing so, as it can help you in crafting strategies and provide you with the necessary edge to outsmart your competition by developing an understanding of the business environment and the competitors.
-Building a competitive advantage is a slow process, and regular intelligence is the fuel it must consume.
-We hope that this article has left you with a sound understanding of competitive advantage, and why competitive intelligence is recommended for organizations looking to build one.
+Market and competitive intelligence is a great aid when doing so, as it can help you in crafting strategies and provide you with the necessary edge to outsmart your competition by developing an understanding of the business environment and the competitors.